danvk/aoc2023/README.md

   4:? / { 1 } -> 1
   5:###?? / { 3 } -> 1

 So there's some double-counting here.
 Can I say that the splits must end/start with a `#`?
 Maybe we can say that the right one must start with a `#`.

-5071883216318
+YES!

 ### Day 11 (22119 / 19890)